fireproofdiscord/FireproofBot/README.md

 `repo_name` defaults to the guild ID<br>
-Creates a new repository on Github for the guild the command was used in<br>
+Creates a new repository on GitHub for the guild the command was used in<br>
 The command will fail and you will be notified if `repo_name` is taken<br>
 The repository will be created at fireproofdiscord/`repo_name`